SamEThibault/meta-pe-prep/Systems/systems_design.md

 - Application nodes should be stateless to simplify consistency and load balancing.
 - Object storage (S3) should be used for images and other static files.
 - Large tasks should be queued, with workers processing them asynchronously to avoid app response bottlenecks.
 - For notification purposes, web sockets should be used.
 They allow for bi-directional communication between the server and client.
+However, web sockets tend to be stateful, so they should be used sparingly.
 - Sharding: Splitting data across multiple databases to improve performance and scalability.
 For example, a user database can be split into 2, where one database stores users with even IDs and the other stores users with odd IDs.
+- The publish-subscribe communication model is often used because of its scalability.
+If a company wants to develop a new feature that depends on the existing data stream, they can just subscribe to the data stream and process the data as needed.
+The data stream is not affected/unaware of the new feature.

+# How would I design Spotify?
+1. Identify key features: Songs, playlists, users, artists, podcasts
+2. Define problem scope: Ask what should be the focus?
+For this example: Finding and playing music
+3. Define use cases: browse music, search for song, play song
+4. Think about metrics: How many users?
+A billion.
+How many songs?
+100 million.
+File size: assume about 5 MB per song.
+So around 500TB of total song data.
+With 3x replication, Around 1.5PB.
+Metadata: 100B per song ish, so 10GB total, not a factor.